Meet HRVY – Strictly Come Dancing contestant and singer

 Everything you need to know about HRVY – the latest celebrity to join Strictly 2020.

-One of the final celebrities to be announced for this year’s Strictly Come Dancing line-up was former children’s TV presenter and singer HRVY.
+One of the final stars in this year’s Strictly Come Dancing line-up is former children’s TV presenter and singer HRVY.

-However, the star now faces a race against time to be fit for the start of the series after he tested positive for coronavirus at the start of October.
+The star faced a race against time to be fit for the start of series, after testing positive for coronavirus.

+But it’s good news, as 21-year-old Strictly star HRVY has now confirmed he’s free from COVID-19 just in time for the series launch.

-Should he recover in time he will compete for the Strictly Come Dancing Glitterball trophy against other famous faces including boxer Nicola Adams, DJ Clara Amfo, actress Caroline Quentin, Good Morning Britain host Ranvir Singh, pop star Max George and comedian Bill Bailey
+He’ll compete for the Strictly Come Dancing Glitterball trophy against other famous faces, including Good Morning Britain host Ranvir Singh, DJ Clara Amfo, actress Caroline Quentin, pop star Max George, comedian Bill Bailey, and boxer Nicola Adams, who is part of the show’s first ever same-sex pairing.

 Here’s everything you need to know about HRVY.